mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

 * [Openduty](https://github.com/ustream/openduty) is a website status checking and alert system similar to PagerDuty.

+* [Courtside](https://github.com/myusuf3/courtside) is a pick up sports web application written and maintained by the author of PyCoder's Weekly.

 ## Django learning checklist
 <i class="fa fa-check-square-o"></i>